 This megalithic site dates back to the Bronze/Iron Ages (as far back as 3200BC) and is one of the most-visited sites of its type.
-It also looks out across stunning rolling fields all dressed up in Irish green.
+It also looks out across stunning rolling fields dressed up in Irish green.
 It’s not hard to see why people have settled here for five millennia.

 Note: The road to Drombeg Stone Circle is what my past passengers call a “Valerie Road.”
 It’s narrow, unpaved, and a bit tricky to navigate.
 However, it’s really cool to see the stone circle, thus proving Valerie Roads are always worth it.

-After a leisurely lunch, you still have roughly three hours of driving from Schull to Ballinskelligs on N71 and N70.
-The majority of this drive will be along Ireland’s famous Ring of Kerry.
-This famous route creates a circle on the Kerry Peninsula, which you’ll drive in part from Kenmare to Ballinskelligs.
+After a leisurely lunch, you still have roughly three hours of driving on your road trip in Ireland from Schull to Ballinskelligs on N71 and N70.
+The majority of this drive will be along Ireland’s famous Ring of Kerry, and this renowned route creates a circle on the Kerry Peninsula, which you’ll drive in part from Kenmare to Ballinskelligs.

-Stops: Gap of Dunloe, Killarney National Park, Killarney
+- Stops: Gap of Dunloe, Killarney National Park, Killarney

-Distance: 117mi (187km)
+- Distance: 117mi (187km)

-Estimated time: 4.0 hours not including stops
+- Estimated time: 4.0 hours, not including stops

 Hopefully, you didn’t stay up too late stargazing last night!
 There’s another exciting day of driving ahead.
 You might wonder: how can only 100 miles take four hours to drive?!
 Remember what I said about two-lane roads and mountain passes?

 This is one of the main days you’ll experience both.
-You’re also taking a meandering route rather than a direct one, to enjoy the sights along the way.
-The scenery is definitely worth it though.
+You’re also taking a meandering route rather than a direct one to enjoy the sights along the way.
+The scenery is definitely worth it, though.

 Gap of Dunloe